 - 1. Install any options or cables previously removed to access the TPM connector.

 - 2. Install the access panel.

-- 3. Do one of the following:

-- a.
-Install the server in the rack, if necessary.

-- b.
-Install the server in the enclosure.
+- 3. Install the server into the rack.

-- 4. Power up the server.
+- 4. Connect each power cord to the server.

-- a.
-Connect the power cords (rack and tower servers).
+- 5. Connect each power cord to the power source.

-- b.
-Press the Power On/Standby button.
+- 6. Power up the server.